HernandezCarlos/Photo_Gallery_Nodejs/README.md

 ### Cloudinary API Keys

-You will need to add your own cloudinary api key, secret and name
+You will need to add your own cloudinary api key, secret and name in file .env

 ### Author

 Carlos Hernández